neithernut/transiter/README.md

 This small rust crate provides `TransIter`, an iterator suitable for navigating recursive structures and DAGs.
 The iterator allows for multiple modes of iteration.
+For structures in which the nodes implement `Ord`, this crate also provides a `TransPrioQueue`.

-In addition to the iterator itself, this crate provides some convenience traits for creating such an iterator.
+In addition to the iterators themselves, this crate provides some convenience traits for creating instances of those iterators.

 ## Example